Car enthusiast Lindsay Fox will build a master-planned new car dealership precinct at Essendon Airport.

-“The concept of dealers being opposite each other creates a unique situation never before developed in Australia,” says Auto Alley leasing agent Craig Cunningham of Cunningham Property, said.
+“The concept of dealers being opposite each other creates a unique situation never before developed in Australia,” Auto Alley leasing agent Craig Cunningham of Cunningham Property, said.